Reconfiguration of the Union of Arborescences: Introduction

-In this framework, if we focus on common bases of two matroids, then we can consider the following reconfiguration problem. \begin{description} \item[Matroid Intersection Reconfiguration] \item[Input.]
-Two matroids $M_1$ and $M_2$ and their common bases $B$ and $B'$. \item[Question.]
-Determine whether $B$ can be transformed into $B'$ by exchanging a pair of elements repeatedly so that all the intermediate sets are common bases of $M_1$ and $M_2$. \end{description} Although this problem seems to be a fundamental problem, its polynomial solvability is still open.
-If the pair of input matroids $M_1$ and $M_2$ satisfies~\ref{it:rcb}, then Matroid Intersection Reconfiguration is trivial, i.e., the transformation is always possible.
-If each common basis corresponds to a maximum matching in a bipartite graph, then the pair of $M_1$ and $M_2$ does not necessarily satisfy~\ref{it:rcb}, but Matroid Intersection Reconfiguration can be solved in polynomial time~\cite{DBLP:journals/tcs/ItoDHPSUU11}.
+In this framework, if we focus on common bases of two matroids, then we can consider the following reconfiguration problem. \begin{problem} \problemtitle{Matroid Intersection Reconfiguration} \probleminput{Two matroids $M_1$ and $M_2$ and their common bases $B$ and $B'$.} \problemoutput{Determine whether $B$ can be transformed into $B'$ by exchanging a pair of elements repeatedly so that all the intermediate sets are common bases of $M_1$ and $M_2$. } \end{problem} Although this problem seems to be a fundamental problem, its polynomial solvability was previously unknown (see \cite[Question 4]{Bousquet2023TCS}).
+If the pair of input matroids $M_1$ and $M_2$ satisfies~\ref{it:rcb}, then {\sc Matroid Intersection Reconfiguration} is trivial, i.e., the transformation is always possible.
+If each common basis corresponds to a maximum matching in a bipartite graph, then the pair of $M_1$ and $M_2$ does not necessarily satisfy~\ref{it:rcb}, but {\sc Matroid Intersection Reconfiguration} can be solved in polynomial time~\cite{DBLP:journals/tcs/ItoDHPSUU11}.
 Actually, it is shown in~\cite{DBLP:journals/tcs/ItoDHPSUU11} that the reconfiguration problem of maximum matchings in non-bipartite graphs is also solvable in polynomial time.

 Since the spanning trees in a graph form a matroid basis family, the reconfiguration problem on spanning trees is trivial, i.e., the transformation is always possible.
 However, the problem becomes non-trivial if we add some constraints.
-Reconfiguration problems on spanning trees with additional constraints were studied in~\cite{Bousquet2020,Bousquet2022}.
+Reconfiguration problems on spanning trees with additional constraints were studied in~\cite{Bousquet2020,Bousquet2023Algo}.